Hongweihuo-Lab/CGraphIndex/README.md

 # CGraphIndex
-CGraphIndex is an entropy-compressed self-index for labeled property multidigraphs [1].
-The space usage for CGraphIndex achieves the kth-order entropy space bound for multidigraph properties (the dominant term in practice) and the 1st-order entropy space bound for multidigraph structures.
+ is a novel compressed self-index for labeled property multidigraphs.
+It for the first time achieves the kth-order entropy space bound for multidigraph properties (the dominant term in practice) and the 1st-order graph entropy for multidigraph structures.
 A self-index actually encodes the original input and thus there is no need to store the input separately.

-CGraphIndex supports fundamental and navigational operations on the structures and on the properties in constant time, supports substring extraction in near-optimal time, and efficiently supports BFS, PageRank [2], k-hop friends query, and typical interactive complex queries [3] and business intelligence queries [4].
+XXXX-1 supports fundamental and navigational operations on the structures and on the properties in constant time, supports fast property extraction on vertices and edges, and efficiently supports typical interactive complex and business intelligence queries [1,2], as well as BFS and PageRank [3,4].
+Experimental results on the tested large LDBC SNB data [5] demonstrate that substantial improvements in practice.

 ## Environments
 Experiments were done on Dell R750 server equipped with two 32-core 2.6-3.4GHZ Intel Xeon 8358P CPUs with 80MB L2 cache, 1TB RAM, one 960GB NVMe SSD for system,